 The trailhead is near the self-pay station at the back of the Vikingsholm parking lot.

-Here is a Google map to assist you in finding parking for accessing the trail to Emerald Point.
+Here’s a map to assist you in finding parking for accessing the trail to Emerald Point.
 The marker for “Emerald Bay State Park” on this map is essentially the Vikingsholm parking lot.

 The trail to the scenic overlook at Eagle Point travels along the southern edge of Emerald Bay and is a bit more challenging than the trail to Emerald Point (northern edge of Emerald Bay) due to its longer distance, increased elevation gain, and steeper drop-offs combined with tripping hazards (rocks and roots).
 For these reasons, I don’t recommend this hike for families with young children or elderly adults.
 The trail is well-maintained and easy to follow, but there are a handful of aspects of it that skirt relatively steep terrain.
 Trips and falls could result in serious injury or death, so watch your footing at all times.
 I realize this cautionary advice goes without saying, but because there are so many osprey and eagles in the area you may find yourself walking while staring up at the tree tops or into the sky more often than you’d think.
 This is experience talking, so heed my warning.